 The Academic Services Administrator provides administrative support to Academic Services and assists with event planning.

-Caroline received a BA from UC Davis in 2007, majoring in English and Native American Studies.
+Caroline received a BA in English and Native American Studies from UC Davis in 2007; and a MLA from Stanford in 2017.
 As an undergraduate, Caroline worked as a student advisor in UCD’s Internship & Career Center and served as the student coordinator for Native American Culture Days.
-After graduation, she moved to the bay area and worked in the Dean’s Office of the College of Applied Sciences & Arts at San Jose State University.
-She joined the Academic Services team at the GSE in 2010 as the Course Management Specialist and was promoted to her current role in 2012.
-Caroline completed her MLA degree at Stanford in 2017.
+After graduation, she moved to the bay area and worked at San Jose State University for two and a half years.
+She joined the Academic Services team at the GSE in 2010 as the Course Management Specialist, served as the Master’s and Undergraduate Programs Officer from 2012-2017, and was promoted to her current role in July 2017.

 The Assistant Director of Degree Programs manages master’s student orientation, enrollment, degree progress and requirements, funding, and programming.
 She is also the primary staff for GSE’s undergraduate engagement and programs, including the undergraduate minor and Honors programs.
 Additionally, this position manages postdoctoral scholar appointments and PhD Minors.